 Property owners should be aware of this reduction in state tax for lease payments related to periods starting this year.
 In addition, landlords and management companies sending out invoices for rental periods commencing on or after Jan.
-1, 2018, should revise their invoice software to account for the 0.2-percent reduction in the state tax rate.
+1 should revise their invoice software to account for the 0.2 of a percent reduction in the state tax rate.

 Florida is somewhat unique in taxing real property leases.
 The tax is imposed not only on the base rent, but also on any additional rent, or any consideration required to be paid by the tenant as a condition of occupancy.
 As a result, the tax is also due on the tenant’s share of common area maintenance charges, real property taxes, and most other charges required under the lease.

 In addition to this 5.8 percent tax rate, a landlord must also collect the local option surtax imposed by many Florida counties, which generally varies between 0.5 percent and one percent (up to two percent for small counties).
 There is no reduction in the rate of this local tax.
 For example, beginning Jan.
 1, 2018, lease payments in Miami-Dade County will be taxed at a rate of 6.8 percent, because Miami-Dade County imposes a local surtax at a one percent rate.